Get our weekly newsletter for the latest in money news, credit card offers + more ways to save

 Best for signup bonus: Chase Sapphire Preferred® Card

-In its latest batch of card updates, Chase updated the signup bonus of the Chase Sapphire Preferred® Card to 60,000.
-It’s old value of 60,000 was slightly higher than the Chase Sapphire Reserve®‘s 50,000 bonus, but both cards were tied in value when it came to redeeming through the Chase Travel Portal.
+In its latest batch of card updates, Chase updated the signup bonus of the Chase Sapphire Preferred® Card to 80,000.
+It’s old value of 60,000 was slightly higher than the Chase Sapphire Reserve®‘s old bonus, but both cards were tied in value when it came to redeeming through the Chase Travel Portal.
 This is no longer the case.

 Now, the Sapphire Preferred‘s buff signup bonus results in a value of up to $1,000 when redeemed through the travel portal or on the Pay Yourself Back feature.
 Plus, you earn up to $50 statement credit to cover your grocery purchases.
-The Sapphire Reserve still rests at its old signup bonus value of up to $750, leaving the Sapphire Preferred the clear winner in this category.
+The Sapphire Reserve now rests at a close, but not-close-enough signup bonus value of up to $900, leaving the Sapphire Preferred the clear winner in this category.

 Best for rewards: Chase Sapphire Reserve®